rohanhirequotient/Clay_Replica/README.md

 - Once repo is downloaded, run the command pip3 install -r requirements.txt.

 ## Step - 2
 - Replace openai_api_key in line 17 of agents.py with the actual key.
+Key must be within " ".

 ## How to run -
 - At the end of the file agents.py, there is a line called query_template = "" and another line called csv_file = ''.